The Israeli tourism ministry is considering the establishment of casinos in the Dead Sea and Eilat as part of a plan to fund regional development

 There are two main reasons why the gambling ban removal seems closer than ever.
 The first one is the recovery and rapid growth of tourism to Israel.
 Over two million tourists visited Israel last year, and the figure is expected to grow every year over the next decade The idea behind the future casinos is to develop the existing tourism infrastructure and tourist attractions existing in Israel which have never reached their full potential.

 The Dead Sea, for example is such an attraction that can easily become a modern, leading center drawing tourists, particularly health tourism, with the proper investment.
-Advocates of casinos in Israel say that casinos would bring money to this relatively poor area and create more jobs.
+Already, online slots, like this site, are generating interest and revenue.
+Advocates of casinos in general and slot machines in particular say that casinos bring money to relatively poor areas and create more jobs.
 Not only that, more business would be created around the casinos creating even more work and profit.

 But the second and most important reason for the sudden interest in creating Israeli casinos are Israeli gamblers.
 Statistics show that more and more Israelis travel to Egypt and Turkey to spend their money in casinos there.
-The use of online casinos also increased the amount of money spent by Israelis on gaming.
+Taking advantage of online casino deals also increased the amount of money spent by Israelis on gaming.
 Israeli officials estimate that hundreds of millions of dollars are gambled away outside of Israel.
 A good percent of gambling tax and a one-time license fee that the Israeli government would like to put its hands on.